 BigQuery is a fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data.
 It is a Platform as a Service that supports querying using ANSI SQL.

-- A. Set up a Google BigQuery connection
+- Set up a database connection to Google BigQuery

 Start establishing a connection to Google BigQuery in either of the following ways:

 - From the Resources menu, select Connections.
 Then, click + Create connection at the top right.

 – or –

 - While working in a new or existing integration, you can add an application to a flow simply by clicking Add source or Add destination.

 In the resulting Application list, under Databases, click Google BigQuery.

 On the Create Connection page, set the following options:

 Name (required): Provide a clear and distinguishable name.
 Throughout integrator.io imports and exports, you will have the option to choose this new connection, and a unique identifier will prove helpful later when selecting among a list of connections that you’ve created.

 Application (required, non-editable): A reminder of the app you’re editing.